This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 27. Deodorize Luggage

 Is that old trunk smelling suspicious?
-Sprinkle some baking soda in the trunk, let it sit for some days and bid bon voyage to smells.
-Make sure to vacuum the trunk before using again.
+Sprinkle some baking soda in the trunk, let it sit for some days, and bid bon voyage to smells.
+Make sure to vacuum the trunk before using it again.

 28. Deodorize Hands

-Removing onion and garlic odor from hand can be extremely tough.
+Removing onion and garlic odor from your hands can be extremely tough.
 Sometimes it’s so bad that it does not get out even after washing hands with soap.
-However, washing your hands with baking soda and water can easily remove these strong odors from hand.
+However, washing your hands with baking soda and water can easily remove these strong odors from your hands.

-In fact, you can deodorize almost anything in your home just by sprinkling some baking soda.
-The list to freshen up things around your home will never end if I cover everything.
+You can deodorize almost anything in your home just by sprinkling some baking soda.
+The list to freshen up things around your home will never end if I attempt to cover everything.

-Sodium bicarbonate or Baking soda works great for plants and soil, it is a natural plant growth booster.
-Baking soda reduces the acid level of the soil.
-Baking soda makes a great pesticide.
+Sodium bicarbonate or baking soda works great for plants and soil, it’s a natural plant growth booster.
+Baking soda reduces the acid level of the soil and is also a great pesticide.

-Make a spray by mixing baking soda, water and a small amount of olive oil to kill spider, mites, and aphids.
-It also prevents fungal disease on plants and can even kill slugs.
-You can also use Hydrogen Peroxide to get rid of pests, there are some amazing uses of hydrogen peroxide around your home.
+Make a spray by mixing baking soda, water, and a small amount of olive oil to kill spiders, mites, and aphids.
+It also prevents fungal disease in plants and can even kill slugs.
+You can also use hydrogen peroxide to get rid of pests, there are some amazing uses of hydrogen peroxide around your home.

 30. Douse Fire

-If your frying pan or stove catches small fire, just throw in baking soda and it will douse it.
-This works only in case of relatively small fire, if not, call 911.
+If your frying pan or stove catches a small fire, just throw in baking soda and it will douse it.
+This works only in case of a relatively small fire, if not, call 911.

-From Cleaning to Deodorizing, all of the baking soda uses are amazing and affordable.
-For such a low cost, there are seemingly endless ways of baking soda uses in day to day life.
+From cleaning to deodorizing, all of the baking soda hacks are amazing and affordable.
+For such a low cost, there are seemingly endless ways of using baking soda in day-to-day life.

 If you found the post useful, don’t forget to share it!

 What’s your favorite use for baking soda?
-Try out these baking soda uses and let us know the results in comments below.
+Try out these baking soda hacks and let us know the results in the comments below.